CenterForCollectiveLearning/opencracia/README.md

 Opencracia is an open-source framework that empowers communities, citizens and activists to create their own digital democracy platforms.

-The software aims to give users the ability to find their own opinion as well as the collective opinion of the proposals provided by the creators via a series of approvals and preferences.
+The software aims to give users the ability to find their own opinion as well as the collective opinion of the alternatives provided by the creators via a series of approvals and preferences.

 Opencracia incorporates lessons from our seven previous platforms that showed promising results in expanding the understanding of collective preferences.
 In addition, we included methods taken from social choice theory, the formal study of collective decision-making, into the framework.